atharmohammad/Imagily/README.md

 ## 🚀 Features

-- visualize the difference between two version of the image
+- Visualize the difference between two version of the image